Information Department.jpg

 Sep 1.jpg

-Martins Drive-in Bank was opened in 1959 by the then Minister of Transport and Civil Aviation, The Rt Hon Harold A Watkinson P.C.
+Martins Drive-in Bank is opened in 1959 by the then Minister for Transport and Civil Aviation, The Rt Hon Harold A Watkinson P.C.
 M.P.
-The new service received a great deal of attention in the press.
+The new service receives a great deal of attention in the press.

-Martins Information Department have produced this detailed leaflet to help customers understand the concept of, and of course use, the DRIVE-IN BANK .
+Martins Information Department produces this detailed leaflet to help customers understand the concept of, and of course use, the DRIVE-IN BANK .

 Sep 1.jpg